hongkongkiwi/docker-rabbitmq-configs/README.md

   - Set `x-dead-letter-exchange` to `my-exchange.worker`
   - Set `x-message-ttl` to a retry-ttl variable, eg 300000 ms (5 minutes)

-- When you have an issue with a message from `my-queue`
-  - nack the message `channel.nack(delivery_info.delivery_tag)`
-  - then publish to the `my-exchange.retry`
-  - after the retry-ttl, it will be sent to `my-exchange.worker`, then `my-queue`

-- To stop an infinite loop, you need to include a publish_count with a maximum value.
-  - Ensure you parse the payload, eg if it is JSON
-  - if your payload is a hash, you can do payload['publish_count'] = 1, then increment it for subsequent times
-  - if publish_count reached the maximum value, nack the message to send it to the dead queue

 ### Unrouted exchange and queue

 To create an exchange and queue for messages that cannot be routed due to not having a defined routing key or headers: